scopatz/anthony.scopatz.com/content/missives/adding-reflection-to-cpp.rst

 `Reflection <http://en.wikipedia.org/wiki/Reflection_(computer_programming)>`_
 solves a lot of these problems.
 Roughly speaking reflection is the property that allows types to introspect themselves *at runtime*.
-From the core simulators perspective this is great because it allows the core to ask 3rd party maodules what they think that they are.  **Unfortnately, most strongly typed languages lack reflection.**
+From the core simulators perspective this is great because it allows the core to ask 3rd party modules what they think that they are.  **Unfortunately, most strongly typed languages lack reflection.**

 Use That Other Language
 =======================
-Since we can't make C/C++ have reflection, we can fake it by using the preprocesor!
+Since we can't make C/C++ have reflection, we can fake it by using the preprocessor!
 The whole point of the C preprocessor (``cpp``) is to modify how language it is processing works.
 We can just add some reflection macros that generate all of the nasty repeated code bits.
 Problem solved!
 Now we can go back to sipping our Country Time lemonade at the pi day party.

 Except!
 Like Eminem in 8-mile you only get one shot since ``cpp`` is one-pass.
-So you can't add reflection with the preproccessor either.
+So you can't add reflection with the preprocessor either.
 You'd need the preprocessor to go through the code multiple times for any suite of reflection macros to work.
 Snap back to reality.